 Recovery of homes' values following building envelope renovation - This measure, tracked annually, monitors the improvement of assessed values of homes with repair loans following the completion of building envelope renovations.
-The measure is calculated as the percentage of homes that have recovered 90% or more of the cost of repairs in the most recent assessed values of the homes.
+The measure is calculated as the percentage of homes that have recovered assessed values equal to 90% or more of the cost of repairs in the most recent assessed values of the homes.